 Public transportation is also accessible from the airport and can connect you to basically anywhere in the country.
 If you opt for this option, we highly recommend you speak some Spanish.

 Public buses run between the Liberia Costa Rica Airport terminal and Liberia City every half hour from 5:30 AM to 10:00 PM.
 The fare is about $1.3 USD per person and travel time is 15-20 minutes.
 From Liberia City’s municipal bus station you can connect to places like Tamarindo, Flamingo, Costa Rica/Nicaragua border, Nicoya, San Jose, and Puntarenas.

 For long term parking, a car cover that is well anchored to your vehicle is highly recommended for protection.
 Take into account that the area around Liberia Airport is very windy, especially between the months of December and March.
-Also, it is recommended that you park your car facing the airport terminal to avoid excess dust and small debris to accumulate in the engine bay area of your vehicle (winds run east to west).
+Also, it is recommended that you park your car facing the airport terminal to avoid excess dust and small debris to accumulate in the engine bay area of your vehicle (winds blow from east to west during the windiest months).

 Short term parking area